mikejturner/RunAgainPlease/README.md

 ```
 ##Usage

-**rap** is run from the commandline and accepts one argument, a filename.
+**rap** is run from the command-line and accepts one argument, a filename.

 ```Console
 rap <filename>